-- (1) In all cases, a registrant's duty to verify the identity of all prospective customers shall apply to any customer introduced by another virtual asset service provider or financial institution, except where a virtual asset service provider or financial institution is an eligible introducer. - (2) Where a registrant relies on the verification procedures of an eligible introducer, it shall obtain from that introducer - (a) written confirmation that the eligible introducer has verified the customer's identity in accordance with the national laws of the eligible introducer; - (b) certification from the eligible introducer that any photocopies provided to the registrant are identical to the original document; and - (c) clear and legible copies of all documentation, including where appropriate, certified translations, within thirty days of receipt of the written confirmation referred to in subparagraph (a).
+- (1) In all cases, a registrant's duty to verify the identity of all prospective customers shall apply to any customer introduced by another virtual asset service provider or financial institution, except where a virtual asset service provider or financial institution is an eligible introducer. - (2) Where a registrant relies on the verification procedures of an eligible introducer, it shall obtain from that introducer - (a) written confirmation that the eligible introducer has verified the customer's identity in accordance with the national laws of the eligible introducer; - (b) certification from the eligible introducer that any photocopies provided to the registrant are identical to the original document; and - (c) clear and legible copies of all documentation, including where appropriate, certified translations, within thirty days of receipt of the written confirmation referred to in subparagraph (a). - (3) For the purposes of this paragraph, an eligible introducer shall be - (a) in relation to a domestic financial institution - (i) a person registered under Part VI of the Securities Industry Act, 2011 (No. 10 of 2011); - (ii) an investment fund administrator licensed under section 34 of the Investment Funds Act 2019 (No. 2 of 2019); - (iii) a bank or trust company licensed by the Central Bank of The Bahamas under the Banks and Trust Companies Regulation Act 2020 (No. 22 of 2020); - (iv) a digital asset business registered under the Act; or - (b) in relation to a foreign virtual asset service provider or financial institution, a service provider or institution -

-- (3) For the purposes of this paragraph, an eligible introducer shall be - (a) in relation to a domestic financial institution - i. a person registered under Part VI of the Securities Industry Act, 2011 (No. 10 of 2011); - ii. an investment fund administrator licensed under section 34 of the Investment Funds Act 2019; - iii. a bank or trust company licensed by the Central Bank of The Bahamas under the Banks and Trust Companies Regulation Act 2020; - iv. a digital asset business registered under the Act; or - (b) in relation to a foreign virtual asset service provider or financial institution, a service provider or institution - i. exercising functions similar to a domestic digital asset business or financial institution to which subparagraph (a)(i) through (iv) applies; - ii. registered or functioning pursuant to Part VI of the Securities Industry Act, 2011 (No. 10 of 2011); - iii. located in a country which is not the subject of any list issued by an international organization relative to the issues of money laundering or terrorism or proliferation activities; and - iv. having no obstacles administrative or otherwise which would prevent the registrant from accessing the original documentation.
+- (i) exercising functions similar to a domestic digital asset business or financial institution to which subparagraph (a)(i) through (iv) applies; - (ii) registered or functioning pursuant to Part VI of the Securities Industry Act, 2011 (No. 10 of 2011); - (iii) located in a country which is not the subject of any list issued by an international organization relative to the issues of money laundering or the financing of terrorism or the financing of proliferation activities; and - (iv) having no obstacles administrative or otherwise which would prevent the registrant from accessing the original documentation.

-16. Suspension or termination of activity or business
+16. Suspension or termination of activity or business.